Circasia, Quindío: Geography

+Climate

+Circasia has a subtropical highland climate with an average annual temperature of 18 °C.

+Tourism

-There are many nicely decorated coffee shops by the main square.
-Circasia also offers destinations for fine dining like La Trattoria, or Donde Kumis Restaurant.
+There are many nicely decorated coffee shops by the main square as many towns of Quindío.
+Circasia also offers destinations for fine dining.

 Circasia is quietly becoming a major destination for retirees in search of a quiet chateau style place to spend their spare time.

-It's colder climate sounds very attractive to regional developers.
+Its colder climate sounds very attractive to regional developers.